Thomas J. Smith (Medal of Honor)

 Thomas J. Smith was a United States Army soldier who received the Medal of Honor.

 Biography

 Smith was born in England (or Boston, Massachusetts) and was a private in Troop G, 1st U.S. Cavalry.

 He was awarded the Medal of Honor on 14 February 1870 for gallantry in action in a battle at the Chiricahua Mountains in Arizona on 20 October 1869.
-He was one of 32 soldiers to receive the Medal of Honor for that battle.

-His Medal of Honor was credited to Fort Adams in Newport, Rhode Island.
-It is possible that Smith enlisted at Fort Adams.
+His Medal of Honor was credited to New York City, New York.

 Private Smith's later life and place of burial are unknown.